C# Coding Specialist (CSCS) Certification

 A critical part of the exam development process is the beta exam.
 By taking the exam in its beta format, candidates provide us with useful information to evaluate the technical accuracy, relevance, and psychometric characteristics of the questions before we score examinees.

-Get 80% off the CCS beta exam.
+Get 80% off the CSCS beta exam.
 If you take the beta exam, Knowledge Pillars will send a 25% discount voucher to the same email that you use to register for exams AFTER the beta exam has been scored.
 You can apply that voucher to your next Knowledge Pillars exam registration.

 Note Participation in the beta is on a first come, first served basis.
 Due to popular demand, we recommend that you register as soon as the beta registration period begins.